How old does my child need to be to begin piano lessons?

 What does my child need to do to prepare for a lesson?

 Your child should have completed all practice requirements and any theory pages.
 In addition, your child must have their nails trimmed short.
 This is imperative for a proper hand position when playing the piano.

 How much should my child practice?

 Practice requirements vary by age and level of the student.
 "Mind spent" is more valuable than "time spent", meaning that I will usually give a child the assignment of playing each song (or section of a song) a specific number of times rather than just giving them a nonspecific "15 minutes".
 Short, focused practice sessions throughout the week are more valuable than long cram sessions just before a lesson!

 What if I need to cancel a lesson?

 Regular attendance is necessary for consistent progress.
 Because a specific time is set aside for each student, a student who does not attend a lesson will simply miss the benefit of that lesson.
-Two free lessons are built into the flat rate tuition that may be used for cancellations or bonus lessons if none are missed.
+If you must miss a lesson, please inform me as early as possible.
+If I have a free lesson slot that week (such as another student's cancellation), I will offer that, though I cannot guarantee availability.
+Two free lessons are built into the flat rate tuition that may be used for cancellations, inclement weather, or bonus lessons if none are missed.

 Do you teach adults?

 Yes!
 I love my adult students!
 These lessons can be at an established weekly time, or I offer a more flexible punch card option for my adult students only.
-We arrange each lesson as you have availability, and it comes off of the prepaid punch card.
-Whether you've always wanted to play a specific love song or you just want to learn chords, your lessons will only focus on what you want to learn.
+We arrange each lesson as you have availability, and it is subtracted from the prepaid punch card.
+Whether you've always wanted to play a specific love song or you want to learn chords, your lessons will only focus on what you want to learn.